apisty1/sustainability-rag-thesis/ingest-pdf/README.md

 - Extracting narrative text from sustainability reports
 - Cleaning and chunking content for optimal embeddings
 - Creating vector representations using OpenAI embeddings
-- Storing enriched data into a vector database (Weaviate)
+- Preparing structured data to support hybrid retrieval strategies
 - Preserving page-level traceability for academic transparency

 The current implementation targets the **Ferrero Group Sustainability Report 2024** as a case study.